 Milk does a body good.
-The American College of Sports Medicine (ACSM) recommends that athletes with a stress fracture get at least 1,000 mg of dietary calcium—an 8-ounce glass of milk has about 300 mg.
-While dairy foods are an excellent source of calcium, there are plenty of other foods to help you heal, including kale, broccoli, bok choy, turnip greens, spinach, soy products, and fortified orange juice.
+The American College of Sports Medicine (ACSM) recommend 1000 mg of calcium when you have a stress fracture.
+(An 8-ounce glass of milk has about 300 mg.)
+Dairy foods are an excellent source of calcium.
+But so are foods like kale, broccoli, bok choy, turnip greens, spinach, soy products, and fortified OJ.

 Vitamin D is another bone-friendly nutrient.
-The best way to get it is from sun exposure, but there are foods you can eat to help boost your levels: egg yolks, salmon, mackerel, catfish, tuna, sardines, cod liver oil, and mushrooms.
+The best way to get it is from sun exposure.
+But foods like egg yolks, salmon, mackerel, catfish, tuna, sardines, cod liver oil, and mushrooms can boost your levels.
 If a blood test revealed you're deficient in vitamin D, your doctor may recommend a supplement.

 Injury: Tendonitis or plantar fasciitis

 Words ending in ‘itis’ mean inflammation.
-Not surprisingly, tendonitis is an inflammation of the tendon, and plantar fasciitis describes inflammation on the bottom of the foot.
+Tendonitis is an inflammation of the tendon.
+And plantar fasciitis describes inflammation on the bottom of your foot.
 Tendonitis is a common injury resulting from overuse or repetitive motions.
-Drastically increasing your mileage in a short period of time or “running through the pain” can cause this injury.
+Increasing your mileage in a short period of time or “running through the pain” can cause this injury.